-Townsville, the home of Castle Hill and the famed Goat Track is full of fitness fanatics.
+Townsville, the home of Castle Hill and the famed Castle Hill Goat Track is full of fitness fanatics.
 Phrases like I do the Hill after work every day are common place around here.
-Of course the response to this statement is often The Goat Track or the Road?
-Townsvillians often refer to any track on the hill as the Goat track but there are four different tracks.
+This will then be qualified by, The Goat Track or the Road?

 Pink flowering grasses lined the path and wattle trees were in full bloom.

-Looking up toward the granite outcrop of Castle Hill.
-The track leads to the base of the rock face and then slides around it – you won’t need to climb the rock face.
+Castle Hill goat track leads to the base of the rock face but then slides around it – It isn’t necessary to climb the rock face.

-This wild passionfruit, a native to South America grows readily in North Queensland.
 As kids we had fun squeezing the green fruit until they popped.
 Only eat the ripe orange fruit as the green is poisonous.
-The fruit are hidden inside the hairy outer layer.
+The fruit are hidden inside a hairy outer layer.

-The track starts to hug the base of the rock face.
+The photo below shows the Castle Hill goat track hugging the base of the rock face.

-A place to rest and take in the views of Townsville City, Ross Creek and the industrial Port Area.
+A specially placed bench invites a minute’s rest to take in the views of Townsville City, Ross Creek and the industrial Port Area.
 The landmass in the background is Cape Cleveland not Magnetic Island.